FRIENDS OF GLADSTONE NATURE PARK

 • Donate

-The Butterfly/Pollinator Hill at Gladstone Nature Park is a new, two-year FOGNAP rehabilitation project.
-The plan is to rehabilitate a 25-foot tall, 10,000 square-foot hill near the Gladstone Nature Park meadow using FOGNAP volunteers, school students and their families, to restore it with native plants that will attract butterflies, pollinators, and birds.
-We hope to create a showcase for beautiful Willamette Valley butterflies, flowers, and native gardening practices.
-The Butterfly/Pollinator Hill will be a working laboratory for local teachers and students to learn more about Oregon native habitat, biodiversity, and the importance of pollinators.
+The Butterfly/Pollinator Hill at Gladstone Nature Park is a FOGNAP project initiated in 2019.
+The plan was to rehabilitate a 25-foot tall, 10,000 square-foot hill near the meadow and the Metro trail using FOGNAP volunteers, school students, and community members, to restore it with native plants that will attract butterflies, pollinators, and birds.
+Our intention was to create a showcase for beautiful Willamette Valley butterflies, flowers, and native gardening practices that could be replicated throughout the community.

 Picture